BetterThanTomorrow/calva/docs/site/connect.md

 ![The project roots menu](images/calva-monorepo-project-roots-menu.png)

 When searching for project roots in your workspace, Calva will glob for all files matching `project.clj`, `deps.edn`, or `shadow-cljs.edn`.
 This is done using VS Code's workspace search engine, and is very efficient.
-However, in a large monorepo, it is still a sufficient task.
+However, in a large monorepo, it is still a substantial task.
 In order to not waste resources Calva will exclude any directories in the setting `calva.projectRootsSearchExclude`.

 ![calva.projectRootsSearchExclude setting](images/calva-project-roots-search-exclude.png)